 - Attorney’s fees and costs

-Once a court finds there was no cause for eviction, tenants will be able to return to the leased premises.
+When a court finds no good cause for eviction, the judge will issue an order allowing the tenants to return to their leased premises.

 Eviction Without Adequate Notice